 - Red onions, sliced

-- Place the chickpeas in a large container and cover with 4 inches of water.
-Let them soak overnight (12-16 hours).
+Place the chickpeas in a large container and cover with 4 inches of water.
+Let them soak for 24 hours.

-- Shape the dough into balls, using roughly 2 Tbsp of mixture each.
-Place the shaped falafel onto a baking sheet or plate.
+Shape the dough into balls, using roughly 2 Tbsp of mixture each.
+Press each ball into a 1/2 inch thick patty.
+Place the shaped patties on a greased baking sheet and let rest for 15-30 minutes.

-- Preheat your oven to 550F.
 Place the shaped falafel on a well greased baking sheet.
-Spray the tops of the falafel well with cooking spray.
-Bake for 10-12 minutes, until the edges are golden.
+Brush the tops of the falafel patties with olive oil.

-- Gently drop the shaped falafel balls into the hot oil.
+Gently drop the shaped falafel patties into the hot oil.
 Fry for 2-3 minutes on the first side.
 Turn the falafel in the pan and fry for an additional 1-2 minutes on the second side.

 - Remove the cooked falafel from the oil and place on a paper towel lined plate.
 Continue until all falafel have been fried.
 (You can fry more than one at a time, just be sure not to overcrowd the pan.)